MR

 • Health history: The healthier you are, the lower your premium rates will be.

-• Insurable interest: If you are buying an insurance policy on someone else, you need to be able to prove that you would suffer financially if they pass away.
+• Insurable interest: If you are buying an insurance policy on someone else, you need to be able to prove that you would suffer financially if they passed away.

 • Hobbies: The hobbies you enjoy can affect your rates, especially if you are into hobbies like skydiving and scuba diving.

-• Occupation: Some jobs have more mortality rates than others.
+• Occupation: Some jobs have higher mortality rates than others.
 These kinds of jobs usually have higher premiums.

 What is the Process of Underwriting?